the42/cartconvert/cartconvserv/README.md

      "Payload":{"Lat":"42.6","Long":"-5.6","Fmt":"LLFdeg","LatLongString":"lat: 42.6°, long: -5.6°"}}

-Latitude / Longitude - Conversions
+Latitude / Longitude - Conversions <a id="latlongconversion" />
 ----------------------------------

 Latitude and Longitude can't be represented as a single value, thus lat and long have to be specified as parameters.